mkudija/mkudija.github.io/reading-notes/_md/2018-08-20-The Organized Mind.md

 - Because information is so accessible on the internet, the purpose of education shifts partially to identifying experts and determining the credibility of information you find
 - Think about numbers logically to see if they are plausible.
 Set boundary conditions
 - Back of the envelope test: estimating the weight of the Empire State Building
-- With kids: how many uses can you think of God a pencil?
+- With kids: how many uses can you think of for a pencil?

 ## Chapter 9 - The Power of the Junk Drawer